hbk91/UCLA_MFE_2021-22_BootCamp_Group23/Assignment_5/Assignment5_Group23.md

 <br>

-**Thus, given our observed data, there is much higher probability that coin A was initially picked.**
+**Thus, given our observed data, there is much higher probability that coin B was initially picked.**

 <br>